codeonlyjs/cogent/templates/fullstack/readme.md

 ## Development vs Production Mode

+In development mode:

-In development mode, the client app files are served directly by the ExpressJS.
-It also serves configured NPM packages using [`bundle-free`](https://github.com/codeonlyjs/bundle-free) (see server.js).
+* The client app files are served directly by ExpressJS.
+* Configured NPM packages are served using [`bundle-free`](https://github.com/codeonlyjs/bundle-free) (see server.js).

-Also, in development mode the server runs [`live-reload`](https://www.npmjs.com/package/livereload) so changes made in client folder are automatically reflected in connected browsers (see server.js for configuration of live-reload).
+* The server runs [`live-reload`](https://www.npmjs.com/package/livereload) so changes made in client folder are automatically reflected in connected browsers (see server.js for configuration of live-reload).

 Note that in development mode, an automatically modified version the `client/index.html` file is served by bundle-free with the following changes: